fdebrus/Nikobus-HA/README.md

 **beta**
 - cover/shutter support, (open/stop/close) are working well.
 Now I'm working to introduce an "operation_time" definition by channel.
 So HA can simulate cover position based on execution time and use set_postion for covers.

-**TO DO**
-- add buttons support, when a wall switch is pressed trigger the refresh of the related HA data so it is kept up-to-date
+- buttons support, when a wall switch is pressed, it is discovered by the integration and registered in the nikobus_button_config.json file

+**BREAKING CHANGES**
+The configuration files are no longer in the custom_integration directory but shall be placed in the HA/config.
+See install

 **open issues**
 - When you change status of a switch / dimmer / shutter outside HA, eg wallswitch, it is not updated till next refresh 60secs (WIP).
 Will be solved when button press will be managed in HA